EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 +------------------------------------------------------------------>|
 |                             message_1                             |
 ~~~~~~~~~~~
-{: #fig-error2 title="Example use of error message with CIPHER_SUITEs_V."}
+{: #fig-error2 title="Example use of error message with SUITES_V."}
 {: artwork-align="center"}

-As Party U's list of supported cipher suites and order of preference is fixed, and Party V only accepts message_1 if the selected cipher suite CIPHER_SUITE_U is the first cipher suite in CIPHER_SUITEs_U that Party V supports, the parties can verifify the selected cipher suite CIPHER_SUITE_U is the s the most preferred (by Party U) cipher suite supported by both parties.
-If CIPHER_SUITE_U is not the first cipher suite in CIPHER_SUITEs_U that Party V supports, Party V will discontinue the protocol.
+As Party U's list of supported cipher suites and order of preference is fixed, and Party V only accepts message_1 if the selected cipher suite SUITE_U is the first cipher suite in SUITES_U that Party V supports, the parties can verifify the selected cipher suite SUITE_U is the s the most preferred (by Party U) cipher suite supported by both parties.
+If SUITE_U is not the first cipher suite in SUITES_U that Party V supports, Party V will discontinue the protocol.

 # IANA Considerations {#iana}